-During the financial year ended 31 March 2021, business activity was significantly affected by COVID-19 restrictions, therefore revenues were down across all areas of the business.
+During the financial year ended 31 March 2022, the golf club had an uplift in business, following the lifting of COVID restrictions, therefore revenues were up across all areas of the business.

 In line with the clubs long term plan we have successfully started repositioning the club within the golf market, as such many aspects of the club have been improved including the course condition, service and tee time availability.
 These factors combined with membership being closed has resulted in a significant increase in demand for membership at the club.